aws-amplify/docs/cli/concept.md

 ### amplify/.config folder
 It contains files that store the configuration settings.
 ### amplify/#current-cloud-backend folder
-It contains the backend resources specifications in the cloud from the last synchroization by the push or pull command.
+It contains the backend resources specifications in the cloud from the last synchroization, by the push or pull command.
 Each plugin stores contents in its own subfolder inside this folder.
 ### amplify/backend folder
 It contains the latest local development of the backend resources specifications to be pushed to the cloud.